-This menu displays the list of Users that are members of this Team.
+This tab displays the list of Users that are members of this Team.
 This list may be searched by Username, First Name, or Last Name.
 For more information, refer to Users.

 In order to add a user to a team, the user must already be created in Tower.
 Refer to Create a User to create a user.
+Adding a user to a team adds them as a member only, specifying a role for the user on different resources can be done in the Permissions tab .
 To add existing users to the Team:

 Click the button.

-Select one or more users from the list of available users by clicking the checkbox next to the user(s).
-Doing so expands the lower part of the Wizard to assign roles to each user.
+Select one or more users from the list of available users by clicking the checkbox next to the user(s) to add them as members of the team.

 Selecting the Permissions view displays a list of the permissions that are currently available for this Team.
 The permissions list may be sorted and searched by Name, Inventory, Project or Permission type.